HaywardPeirce/Pi-Web-Status-Display/README.md

 THe metrics are then displayed on an HDD44780 compatible LCD and through Adafruit.io

+### Installing the display script
+Follow the Adafruit installation guide for wiring and testing out the display

+Place the python script you want to run in the `Adafruit-Raspberry-Pi-Python-Code/Adafruit_CharLCD/` directory.
+You can place it elsewhere but you will have to reference the python library `Adafruit_CharLCD` by its absolute path

+Place the Adafruit APIkey in a file in the pi user home directory called apikey.txt

+Place the OpenWeatherMap API key in a file in the pi user home directory called weatherapikey.txt

+Install Upstart with: `sudo apt-get install upstart`

+Place the networktestservice.conf file in /etc/init

+Reboot the Pi

+#### Installing the calculation script

+Create a cron job: `crontab-e`

+Add a line at the bottom of the file similar to this: `* */24 * * * python /home/pi/ping_calculations.py`

+Make sure to replace `/home/pi/ping_calculations.py` with the full location and name of the `ping_calculations.py` file

 ### Resources
 THe main reference for this project was the Adafruit LCD guide: https://learn.adafruit.com/drive-a-16x2-lcd-directly-with-a-raspberry-pi/overview